boostercloud/kyc-example/README.md

 For each feature implemented, we will track the following quantitative data:

 1. Number of files created and number of files changed/deleted.
-2. Lines of code added vs. lines of code deleted.
+2. Lines of code added and lines of code deleted.
-3. Number of new connections (type imports won't be counted)
+3. Coupling score: Number of new individual usages of imported classes or methods, type imports won't be counted.

 We will also summarize the changes and share impressions for each iteration, and you will find a conclusion at the end of this document.
 Each iteration will be pushed in a separate commit to ease detailed inspection of the work made, and allowing others to reach their own conclusions.